Meet Our Investigators

 Dr. Brusko, and the entire team of type 1 diabetes researchers at the University of Florida are dedicated to the development of safe and effective therapies to prevent and reverse type 1 diabetes.
 Dr. Brusko’s laboratory works in close collaboration with Drs.
 Michael Haller and Desmond Schatz to conduct mechanistic studies in ongoing clinical trials, as well as to generate novel avenues for therapeutic intervention.
 The research program in the Brusko laboratory focuses on studying the human immune response in individuals that develop autoimmunity in an effort to develop better ways to predict, intervene, and ultimately treat individuals with type 1 diabetes.
 The laboratory is particularly interested in the fundamental events that control T cell activation and expansion, as these events are defective in individuals that develop type 1 diabetes.
 For more information on Dr. Brusko, please click here.

 The University of Florida’s research team is collectively one of the most dynamic programs in the United States.
-Nearly 50 scientists are committed to moving research from the laboratory to the clinical setting in efforts to prevent, treat and cure type 1 and type 2 diabetes and their complications.
+Over 60 clinicians and researchers are committed to moving research from the laboratory to the clinical setting in efforts to prevent, treat and cure type 1 diabetes and type 2 diabetes and their complications.
 Learn more.